 Abilities for the Lumineth Realm-lords Warcry Warband

 - Shining Company (Double, all Vanari): Can be used only by a model within 1” of 2 or more friendly models that can also use this ability.
 In that case subtract 1 to the Attack characteristic of attack actions that target friendly fighters within 1” of this model.

-- Mountain Stance (Double, all Alarith Stoneguard): Until the end of the battle round subtract 1 from the damage received for each hit and critical hit.
+- Mountain Stance (Double, all Alarith Stoneguard): Until the end of the battle round subtract 1 from the damage received from each hit and critical hit.

 - Moonfire Flask (Double, High Warden): Pick a visible enemy fighter within 6” and roll 2 dice.
 For each 4-5 allocate 1 damage, for each 6 up to 6 damage.

 - Lances of the Dawn (Triple, all Dawnriders and the Lord Regent): At the end of the next move, allocate up to 6 damage to an engaged enemy unit.

 - Emotional Transference (Triple, Scinari Cathallar): Pick a friendly wounded fighter within 12” and an enemy fighter within 12” of that model.
 Roll a die for each wound allocated to the friendly fighter and for each 4+ allocate 1 damage to the enemy model.

 - Gravitic Redirection (Quad, Alarith Stonemage): Allocate D3 damage to all enemy fighters within 6” of this model.
-Also halve the Move characteristic of all fighters within 6” at the moment the ability is used.
+Also halve the Move characteristic of all fighters starting within 6” of the Stonemage.